Augmentations of Forman's Ricci Curvature and their Applications in Community Detection: Community-detection via sequential edge-deletion

 \section{Community-detection via sequential edge-deletion}

-We proceed by analogy with the Girvan-Newman method and with the ORC-based community detection method proposed in \cite{sia2019ollivier}, in that we incrementally delete edges to disconnect the network.
-We provide pseudo-code of the algorithm in Algorithm \ref{alg:cap}. \\
+In this section, we further analyze the performance in community detection of our curvature measures, both in terms of accuracy and computational cost.
+Our algorithm proceeds by analogy with the Girvan-Newman method and with the ORC-based community detection method proposed in \cite{sia2019ollivier}, in that we incrementally delete edges to disconnect the network.
+We provide pseudo-code of the algorithm in Figure \ref{alg:cap}.\\

-Our algorithm can be divided into the following steps: given a simple, unweighted, and undirected graph $G(V, E)$, (i) calculate the AFRC for all edges in the network, (ii) based on the AFRC distribution, choose a curvature threshold $\Delta$, (iii) remove the most positive AFRC edge, (iv) re-compute the edge AFRC only for those edges affected by the removal, (v) check if all AFRCs are below $\Delta$, otherwise repeat steps (iii) and (iv) until the condition is satisfied.
-It is clear that our algorithm must terminate in at most $|E|$ steps, as there will be no more edges to delete -- for a sensible threshold such as the low-point between the modes in the AFRC histogram, it will in fact terminate much sooner.
-To choose the threshold $\Delta$, we fit two Gaussians $\mathcal{N}_1(\mu_1, \sigma_1)$, and $\mathcal{N}_2(\mu_2, \sigma_2)$ to the curvature distribution and then compute $\Delta=\frac{\sigma_2}{\sigma_1+\sigma_2}\mu_1 + \frac{\sigma_1}{\sigma_1+\sigma_2}\mu_2$, based on the minimum-error decision boundary between these Gaussians \cite[Ch.
+The process can be divided into the following steps, with only minimal differences between using $\AF{3}$ and $\AF{4}$: given a simple, unweighted, and undirected graph $G(V, E)$, (i) calculate $\AF{3}$ ($\AF{4}$) for all edges in the network, (ii) based on the $\AF{3}$ ($\AF{4}$) distribution, choose a curvature threshold $\Delta$, (iii) remove the most negative $\AF{3}$ (positive $\AF{4})$ edge, (iv) re-compute the edge $\AF{3}$ ($\AF{4}$) only for those edges affected by the removal, (v) check if all $\AF{3}$ ($\AF{4}$) are above (below) $\Delta$, otherwise repeat steps (iii) and (iv) until the condition is satisfied.
+It is clear that our algorithm must terminate in at most $|E|$ steps, as there will be no more edges to delete -- for a sensible threshold such as the low-point between the modes in the $\AF{3}$ ($\AF{4}$) histogram, it will in fact terminate much sooner.
+To choose the threshold $\Delta$, we fit a Gaussian mixture model with two modes to the curvature distribution.
+For normal distributions $\mathcal{N}_1(\mu_1, \sigma_1)$ and $\mathcal{N}_2(\mu_2, \sigma_2)$ determined in this way, we then compute $\Delta=\frac{\sigma_2}{\sigma_1+\sigma_2}\mu_1 + \frac{\sigma_1}{\sigma_1+\sigma_2}\mu_2$, based on the minimum-error decision boundary between these Gaussians \cite[Ch.
 2.6]{duda2012pattern}.\\

+Different choices for $\Delta$ are possible and may improve the community detection accuracy.
+Empirically, we find that when there is less community structure, $\mathcal{N}_1$ and $\mathcal{N}_2$ can overlap significantly, which makes finding a good value for $\Delta$ harder and tends to degrade accuracy.
+Choosing $\Delta$ more aggressively, i.e. closer to the upper (lower) mode when using $\AF{3}$ ($\AF{4}$) seems to work well in these cases.\\